February 29, 2024 | Sarah Ng

 Candyman

-1992's Candyman used real bees—even the most famous scene where bees fly out of Tony Todd's mouth.
+1992's Candyman used real bees—even in the most famous scene where bees fly out of Tony Todd's mouth.
 To ensure that he didn't swallow any, he used a dental dam.

 Advertisement